VanshSharma880/VanshSharma880/README.md

 ## 📈 Experience

-- **Web Developer Intern** at [Vionsys IT Solutions India Pvt.
-Ltd.](#) - Gained hands-on experience in web development, working on real-world projects and collaborating with a talented team.
+### 🔹 Software Engineer
+**CentraLogic**
+*May 2025 – Present*
+- Developing enterprise-level applications with a focus on performance and security.
+- Involved in architectural planning and system optimization.
+- Collaborating in Agile environments to deliver robust software solutions.

+---

+### 🔹 Software Engineer
+**Vionsys IT Solutions India Pvt.
+Ltd.**
+*Aug 2024 – Apr 2025*
+- Contributed to real-world web development projects.
+- Built scalable web apps using modern frameworks.
+- Integrated RESTful APIs and managed version control with Git.

+---

+### 🔹 Web Developer Intern
+**Vionsys IT Solutions India Pvt.
+Ltd.**
+*Apr 2024 – Aug 2024*
+- Worked on front-end technologies like HTML, CSS, and JavaScript.
+- Collaborated with a team to debug and enhance web applications.

+---

 ## 👨‍💻Projects